 Our Los Angeles wrongful termination attorney Matthew A. Kaufman explains that employers in California can attempt to avoid paying bonuses or commissions by firing an employee right before the bonus, commission or other employment benefits would have been due or paid.

 Such unlawful practice is more likely to occur if the commissions or bonuses due are significant.

 This is a clear violation of California’s employment laws and may entitle the fired worker to file a wrongful termination lawsuit, but only if he/she can present sufficient evidence that avoiding to pay employment benefits was one of the reasons or the primary reason for his or her employment termination.

-Our best employment law attorneys in Los Angeles at the Kaufman Law Firm outline what types of arguments and evidence can help build a strong legal case to prove that your firing violated California’s wrongful death laws:
+Our best employment law attorneys in Los Angeles at the Kaufman Law Firm outline what types of arguments and evidence can help build a strong legal case to prove that your firing violated California’s wrongful termination laws:

 Most workers in Los Angeles and all across California do not know that Californian treat courts bonuses and commissions earned by employees as wages in employment law cases.
 However, discretionary bonuses – a form of variable pay the requirements, timing and announcement of which is not disclosed in advance and used merely as an incentive and reward for employees – may not be treated as wages in California.